 Applied Plant Research

-This minor will deepen your plant knowledge and give you the skills to use this knowledge in applied research.
+If you have a passion for plants and a curious mind, this minor will expand your plant knowledge and teach you how to use your knowledge in applied research.

-The Netherlands is one of the leading countries in plant production and many head offices of global seed companies are based here.
-You will have a real life research project in a small team of students commissioned by a plant breeding company or a company active in plant production or plant health.
-Classes in statistics and trial design will support you in your experiments.
+As one of the leading countries in plant production, the Netherlands is a popular base for many head offices of global seed companies.
+In this minor, you will conduct a real-life research project with a small team of students, commissioned by a plant breeding, plant production or plant health company.
+Statistics and trial design classes will support you in your experiments.

-You will follow classes in a.o.
-Plant Physiology & Photosynthesis, Plant Breeding, Plant & Soil Health, Statistics and Experimental design.
-The curriculum includes several visits to plant breeding companies and other classes to help you develop your soft skills such as communication and presentation.
+You will take classes in Plant Physiology & Photosynthesis, Plant Breeding, Plant & Soil Health, Statistics and Experimental design, among others.
+The curriculum includes several visits to plant breeding companies and other classes to help you develop soft skills such as communication and presentation.

-At the end of the module Applied Plant Research, the student should be able to:
+At the end of the Applied Plant Research module, the student should:

-1. design and execute experiments, collect and analyze data, critically evaluate the data, as it relates to plant and crop biology, physiology and genetics;
+- be able to design and execute experiments, collect and analyse data, critically evaluate the data related to plant and crop biology, physiology and genetics;

 - Lincoln Taiz and Eduardo Zeiger - Plant Physiology